web-platform-tests/interop/2024/README.md

 This is used primarily in developer tools and, for example, in the WebDriver function getComputedRole, enabling interoperability testing.

+Lastly, there's a new set of tests covering `display: contents`.

 #### Work covered as part of Interop 2024

 During Interop 2024 the aim is to ensure all browsers create accessible names and computed roles in the same way.